Mourne Wall: Planning

-Luke Livingstone Macassey (1843–1908), an Irish civil engineer and barrister, was in 1874 appointed consultant hydraulic engineer by the Belfast and District Water Commissioners.
+Luke Livingston Macassey (1843–1908), an Irish civil engineer and barrister, was in 1874 appointed consultant hydraulic engineer by the Belfast and District Water Commissioners.
 The Commission had been set up in 1840 to ensure the water supply for Belfast, at that time an expanding city.
 In 1891 Macassey advised the construction of a reservoir in the Mourne Mountains, as a long-term solution.

 The project required the acquisition of wayleaves and water rights.
 Private Acts of Parliament were passed, of 1893, 1897 and 1899, on behalf of the Commissioners.

 The Silent Valley Reservoir was built between 1923 and 1933 to hold the water from the catchment area enclosed by the wall.
 The reservoir supplies Belfast via the Mourne Conduit/Aquarius pipeline.
 The main purpose of the Mourne Wall was to isolate the catchment area from cattle and sheep.

 Construction

 The wall was crafted from natural granite stone using traditional dry stone walling techniques.
-On average the wall is about 1.5 m high and 0.8 to 0.9 m thick and is estimated to be 19.5 mi long Stonemasons worked from March to mid-October for 18 years to build the wall.
+On average the wall is about 1.5 m high and 0.8 to 0.9 m thick and is estimated to be 19.5 mi long.
+Stonemasons worked from March to mid-October for 18 years to build the wall.